abst0603/ASAP/README.md

 cmake .. -DPYTHON_INCLUDE_DIR=$(python -c "from distutils.sysconfig import get_python_inc; print(get_python_inc())")  -DPYTHON_LIBRARY=$(python -c "import distutils.sysconfig as sysconfig; print(sysconfig.get_config_var('LIBDIR'))")
 make
 ```
-Check the link bellow for more information about this problem:
+Check the link below for more information about this problem:
 [cmake is not able to find python libraries](https://stackoverflow.com/questions/24174394/cmake-is-not-able-to-find-python-libraries)

-4- When this is done, you should see a shared library is build in python folder.
+4- When this is done, you should see a shared library is built in the python folder.
 You can insert this library to subsample the data as follows:
 ```python
 import asap
 ```
-5- There is a full example in python folder on how to apply ASAP subsampling, then extracting cycles in every iteration of subsamples, and finally, apply voting procedure as described in our paper.
+5- There is a full example in python folder on how to apply ASAP subsampling, then extracting cycles in every iteration of subsamples, and finally, apply the voting procedure as described in our paper.

 ## Citation